Flippayy/.github/README.md

 # .github
-Flippay design for better buying at better prices.
+Flippay design for buying at better prices.